 Attorney Chiu’s practice is focused on probate and estate work, including estate planning and estate administration.
 He also represents parties through landlord / tenant disputes, including evictions and security deposit disputes.
 Attorney Chiu is committed to serving those in the justice gap, while delivering excellent customer service and attorney accessibility throughout representation.

 Attorney Silverstein provides affordable legal services to clients in the areas of tax, criminal defense and immigration.
-His extensive experience resolving tax controversies predates his admission to the bar, working in the field in a large accounting consulting firm in Boston for years before he became a lawyer.
+His extensive experience resolving tax controversies predates his joining LAJ, having worked in Washington, DC at a "Big 4" accounting firm's national tax office for three years.
 When tax issues rise to the level of criminal charges, this level of experience can be critical.